aokellermann/gym-minesweeper/README.md

 ## Setup

-You may have to install the following dependencies (due to Pillow not providing a wheel on Linux):
+You may have to install the following build dependencies (due to Pillow not providing a wheel on Linux):

 * lcms2
 * libtiff